Explaining Caption-Image Interactions in CLIP Models with Second-Order Attributions: Experiments

 \subsection{Attribution evaluation}

 In the first series of experiments, we compare our attributions against baselines.
-Figure \ref{fig:fist_vs_second_order} already showed a qualitative comparison of our second-order feature-interaction attributions against first-order variants, demonstrating how our method can point out correspondence between image regions and spans in a caption, while the latter can only attribute the overall similarity onto parts of the image or the caption.
+Figure \ref{fig:fist_vs_second_order} includes a qualitative comparison of our second-order interaction attributions against first-order variants.
 A detailed comparison between first-order methods has been presented by \cite{gradeclip}.
 We closely follow their evaluation protocol and extend it to second-order methods.
-Unless stated otherwise, we attribute to the second-last hidden representation in the models' image and text encoders and use \(N\!=\!50\) integration steps.
+Unless stated otherwise, we attribute to the second-last hidden representation in the models' image and text encoders and use \(N\!=\!50\) integration steps (cf. Equation \ref{eq:int_jac}), with a black image as the image reference and a padding token sequence as the text reference.
+In Appendix \ref{apx:add_exp}, we include additional experiments on the accuracy of our attributions as a function of \(N\), as well as different reference choices.

-\paragraph{Baselines.} We compare our method against four baselines, namely \gls{interactioncam}, \gls{interactionlime}, \gls{itsm} and a variant of it. \gls{interactioncam} \citep{tip} is also gradient-based and can be seen as a special case of our approach as shown in Appendix \ref{apx:gradcam}. \gls{interactionlime} is a bilinear extension of LIME for dual-encoder models \citep{ilime}.
+\paragraph{Baselines.} We compare our method against four baselines: \gls{icam} \citep{tip} is also gradient-based and can be seen as a special case of our approach as shown in Appendix \ref{apx:gradcam}. \gls{ilime} is a bilinear extension of \textsc{Lime} for dual-encoder models \citep{ilime}.
 Code is not available, therefore, we reimplement it; details are in Appendix \ref{sec:ilime}. \gls{itsm} \citep{tip} follows the simple approach of pair-wise multiplication of token and image patch embeddings after applying \gls{clip}'s final projection layer to the individual embeddings.
-Originally, it is applied to output representations and we refer to this variant as \gls{itsm}$_{out}$.
-We also apply it to the same hidden representations that our method attributes to and refer to this variant as \gls{itsm}$_{hidden}$.
+Originally, it is applied to output representations and we refer to this variant as \textsc{Itsm-O}.
+We also apply it to the same hidden representations that our method attributes to and refer to this variant as \textsc{Itsm-H}.
 A qualitative comparison between all methods is included in Figure \ref{fig:qualitative}.
+None of the used methods including our own modifies the model architecture, its parameters, embeddings or gradients.